bprox/xbox-audio-setup/README.md

 Before we dig into the details, I need to get some things out of the way.
 Microsoft is known for being very picky about what they let into the family.

 It is no different when it comes to the Xbox division.
-Any officially **licensed** Xbox One accessory that connects to your console wired or wirelessly via USB works on Xbox One.
+Only officially **licensed** Xbox One accessories that connect to your console wired or wirelessly via USB will work on Xbox One.

 Currently, the only USB-connected gaming DAC/Amp in this category is the [Astro Gaming's MixAmp Pro TR ($130)](https://www.amazon.com/ASTRO-Gaming-MixAmp-Dolby-Audio-Xbox/dp/B07NSNDHK2/ref=sr_1_4?dchild=1&keywords=astro+mixamp&qid=1625105116&sr=8-4)